School Programs 21/22

 Each program / tour is 45 minutes in length to fit into your class period.
 This school year we are offering guided tours, living history tours and focus tours.
 You are not limited to any one tour, you may choose the tour or tours that best fit your lesson plan.

-Virtual Guided Tours: Our staff of professional interpreters will lead your class on an interactive journey through the historic grounds of La Purisima Mission.
+Free, Live Virtual Guided Tours: Our staff of professional interpreters will lead your class on an interactive journey through the historic grounds of La Purisima Mission.
 Your students will be able to answer and ask questions with their guide.
 These tours are single school events.
-Find out more and how to register here.
+Find more information and how to register here.

 - Crafts and Industry Living History Tour - Explore the crafts and industries of the California Missions and the people who worked there.
 Our demonstrations include weaving, pottery and leather.